 Finally, remember that your mind is a battlefield.
 Follow God’s advice in 2 Corinthians 10:5, “take captive every thought to make it obedient to Christ.”
 To “take captive” is to subjugate, to bring under control and to lead away like a prisoner in chains.

 What you think influences who you are.
-It’s your mind—take back the control, guard it, and concentrate on things that are positive and productive.
+It’s your mind—take back the control, guard it, and concentrate on things that are positive, productive, and hopeful.
 Romans 12:2 says, “Do not conform any longer to the pattern of this world, but be transformed by the renewing of your mind.”